Top 40+ AWS EC2 Interview Questions And Answers | Updated 2025

 Ans:

-Amazon EC2 Fleet simplifies the provisioning of EC2 resources by allowing you to manage thousands of instances with a single API call.
-EC2 Fleet enables you to specify the capacity requirements, instance types, and pricing options across Spot, On-Demand, and Reserved Instances.
-This flexibility allows EC2 Fleet to automatically launch the optimal combination of instances based on your specifications, balancing cost and performance objectives.
-The key benefit of EC2 Fleet is its ability to aggregate capacity across different instance types and purchase options, optimizing your compute resources to get the best possible cost while meeting your capacity requirements.
-It’s beneficial for batch processing, data analysis, and image rendering workloads, where the price can be significantly reduced without compromising performance.
+Amazon EC2 Fleet simplifies the provisioning of EC2 resources by managing thousands of instances with a single API call.
+It allows specification of capacity needs, instance types, and pricing options across Spot, On-Demand, and Reserved Instances.
+EC2 Fleet automatically launches the optimal mix of instances based on these specifications, balancing cost and performance.
+The main advantage is its ability to aggregate capacity across various instance types and purchase options, ensuring cost efficiency while meeting capacity needs.
+This is particularly useful for batch processing, data analysis, and image rendering, where costs can be significantly reduced without sacrificing performance.

 52. How does AWS EC2 handle instance metadata and user data, and their common uses?